pohly/syncevolution/README.rst

   must match with the number of items in the input.

 \--delete-items
-  Removes the specified items from the source.
+  Removes the specified items from the datastore.
 Most backends print some progress information about this, but besides that, no further output is produced.
 Trying to remove an item which does not exist typically leads to an ERROR message, but is not reflected in a